AnHaTruong/Costs-and-Benefits-Cofiring-VN/README.md

 See https://github.com/spyder-ide/spyder/issues/1855
 Use a simple Python console instead.

-The reason `natu` version 1.1 is broken with Python 3, is that `core.py` uses the `reduce` function without importing it.
+We use `natu` version 1.2 because version 1.1 is broken with Python 3.
+Its module  `core.py` uses the `reduce` function without importing it.
 As an alternative to pip, one can install a local copy with:
 ```
 git clone git@github.com:kdavies4/natu.git
 cd natu